khamidou/khamidou.github.io/_drafts/engineering-job-post.markdown

 [^copypasta]: The good news is that if you've figured out how to write it, you can just copy-paste it into all your job posts!
 [^whatcani]: What can I say?
 They have great job postings!
 [^specific]: In general, it's better to be very specific about what the job will entails, because it helps the reader imagine what they'll be doing.
+[^retired]: we've retired this job posting a long time ago!